-Inspired by a classic Southern peach cobbler My Buttermilk Peach Biscuit is loaded with ripe peaches and topped with a buttery brown sugar streusel.
-Perfect for breakfast or dessert, you're going to put these on repeat all year long!
+Inspired by a classic Southern peach cobbler these Peach Biscuits are loaded with fresh peaches and are even better when topped with a buttery brown sugar streusel.
+A final drizzle of vanilla glaze makes these perfect for breakfast or add ice cream for a decadent dessert!

-I wanted my last recipe of the Summer to be something iconic, that really meant something to me, and my mind instinctively went to my Grandma's famous Peach Cobbler (famous in Noxubee County Mississippi anyway).
+When developing this recipe for Peach Biscuits I wanted it to be something iconic, that really meant something to me.
+My mind instinctively went to my Grandma's famous Peach Cobbler (famous in Noxubee County Mississippi anyway).

-I also thought of my friend, and Chef Mentor, for whom I always make a special streusel peach cobbler for his birthday in August.
-I brought those two dishes together into what I feel was divine inspiration - Buttermilk Peach Biscuits with Streusel Topping!
+I also thought of a friend, and chef mentor, for whom I make a birthday peach cobbler every August.
+I brought those two dishes together into what I feel was divine inspiration, including an optional streusel topping that is absolutely something to celebrate!

-After making and enjoying my Strawberry Biscuits, I was excited to see how peaches would mesh with my buttermilk biscuit recipe, and this Peach Biscuit with a buttery brown sugar streusel is better than I could have ever imagined.
-I don't know if you've ever even thought of a peach biscuit before, but after trying these for yourself, you'll never forget them!
+After expanding my biscuit recipes with Strawberry Biscuits and glazed blueberry biscuits, I was excited to see how peaches would mesh with my classic buttermilk biscuits, and this Peach Biscuit with a buttery brown sugar streusel and vanilla glaze is better than I could have ever imagined.
+Delicious on their own for breakfast, they are equally amazing with vanilla ice cream for dessert!

 Ingredients

 If you've been following along with my blog, you have your biscuit pantry stocked!
+The photo below doesn't include the ingredients for the optional egg wash or the optional vanilla glaze, but those are really simple, use common ingredients, and aren't strictly required in the recipe.
 Grab some peaches and let's get going.

 See recipe card below for quantities.